 Course Description: Elements of sustainable chemical processes.
 Bulk and fine chemicals derived from renewable resources-- e.g. carbohydrates, animal fats, plant seeds, lignocellulose, algae, and carbon dioxide.
 Use of environmentally benign solvents-- e.g. ionic liquids, supercritical carbon dioxide, fluorous solvents, and liquid polymer-- for chemical reactions and separations.
 Chemical reactions activated by unconventional means-- e.g. ball milling, microwave heating, and ultrasound irradiation-- requiring minimum energy, catalysts, and solvents.
 Polymers produced with monomers from renewable resources, designed for recovery and recycling beyond intended service.
 Chemical and enzymatic catalysis enhanced by process integration to minimize the need for product separation and purification.
 Microreactor technologies to maximize rates of heat & mass transfer, chemical reaction rates, product yields and selectivity, in addition to facilitating process control, optimization, and scale-up.

 This course will explore the bioprocesses involved in producing a biopharmaceutical product (therapeutic proteins, cell therapy products, and vaccines).
 The course will take a stepwise journey through a typical production process from the perspective of a Bioprocess Engineer, starting with cell culture and moving downstream through purification and final fill.
 Engineering concepts involved in bioreactor design and control, cell removal/recovery operations, and protein purification will be examined.
-The course will also provide an introduction to the analytical methods used to test biopharmaceutical products for critical quality attributes The role of the regulatory agencies, like the US Food and Drug Administration, and the regulations that govern the industry will be introduced throughout the course in the context of the bioprocess to which they relate.
-Graduate students will need to complete a semester-end project in order to receive graduate credit for the course.
+The course will also provide an introduction to the analytical methods used to test biopharmaceutical products for critical quality attributes.
+The role of the regulatory agencies, like the US Food and Drug Administration, and the regulations that govern the industry will be introduced throughout the course in the context of the bioprocess to which they relate.
+Students taking the course for Upper Level BME or Graduate credit will need to complete a semester-end project.

 The life science and engineering principles underlying biotechnology processes; established biotechnology processes including microbial and enzyme conversions, metabolic pathways, and fermentation kinetics; tools for biotechnology development including the recombinant DNA and monoclonal antibody techniques; emerging areas at the forefront of biotechnology, including immune technology and tissue and organ cultures.